cristian97-cyber/action-trigger-relation-extraction/README.md

     infer_relations.py [-h]
     [--input_dataset THE FILE GENERATED IN THE PREVIOUS STEP] [--output_dataset THE FILE WHERE THE INFERRED RELATIONS WILL BE SAVED]

+### Fine-tuning directly on trigger-action rules

+You can fine-tune the model directly on trigger-action rules, to do this, you must generate a training and a test file from labelled datasets.
+To do this, run the script *create_train_test_files.py*.

+    create_train_test_files.py [-h]
+        [--train_input_file INPUT DATASET CONTAINING TRAINING LABELLED DATA, CSV FORMAT] [--test_input_file INPUT DATASET CONTAINING TEST LABELLED DATA, CSV FORMAT] [--train_output_file OUTPUT FILE CONTAINING TRAINING DATA]
+        [--train_output_file OUTPUT FILE CONTAINING TEST DATA]